VeronikkAhri/ux-for-devs/README.md

 ## Contributing

 If you have suggestions or want to add additional examples, open an issue or submit a pull request.
 Contributions that help clarify or expand the lessons are welcome.

+## Course Structure

+The project is organized so you can navigate directly through the `docs/` folder.
+Each file corresponds to a lesson, and the README within that directory provides an index of topics.
+Because there is no runtime code, you can download the repository and read it offline or print sections that you find useful.

+## Feedback and Updates

+User experience practices evolve as new devices and techniques appear.
+If you notice any outdated advice or want to suggest additional topics, feel free to open an issue.
+Your feedback helps keep the material relevant for everyone.